Project Description

 • Various sizes of raised planting beds

-• Elevated planting beds that can accommodate wheelchairs within the garden
+• Elevated planting beds that can accommodate wheelchairs

 Client